samsungsamiio/samsungsami.io/source/sami/api-spec.md

 }
 ~~~~

-### Update a device's token
+### Create device token

 ~~~
 PUT /devices/<deviceID>/tokens
 ~~~

-Updates the access token of a device.
+Creates a new access token for a device.

 **Request parameters**